To the campus community:

-With the rapidly evolving COVID-19 pandemic and in support of both federal and provincial initiatives to help mitigate the spread of the virus, the University of Windsor continues to do its part in this regard, with the health and safety of our community at the forefront.
-The University of Windsor Senate unanimously approved an Emergency Academic Plan on Friday, March 13.
+The University of Windsor Senate unanimously approved an Emergency Academic Plan late Friday afternoon.
 It is an extremely important measure and will provide a great deal of support and flexibility in the University’s efforts to effectively deal with COVID-19.

-The Emergency Academic Plan has an immediate impact on academic programs:
+The Emergency Academic Plan will have an immediate impact on academic programs and includes:

 - All classes will be cancelled on Monday, March 16; Tuesday, March 17; and Wednesday, March 18.